-As a global leader in smart mobility infrastructure management, we also aim to reduce climate impact through our work with public and private-sector partners to increase the efficiency of mobility, which has the benefit of reducing carbon emissions, all as part of our commitment to a cleaner, healthier and more sustainable future.
+As a global leader in smart mobility infrastructure management, our core business also aims to reduce climate impact through our work with public and private-sector partners to increase the efficiency of mobility, which has the benefit of reducing carbon emissions, all as part of our commitment to a cleaner, healthier and more sustainable future.
 By reducing delays and stops as part of traffic signal timing projects, improving the efficiency of public transit via signal priority programs, reducing time spent roadside for heavy-emitting commercial freight vehicles during inspection, to name just a few examples, our industry-leading portfolio of smart mobility infrastructure management solutions is currently helping cities and states to reduce their carbon footprint.
+Additionally, we continue to enhance the design of our sensors to withstand increasingly extreme weather conditions.